Insha98/Applied-AI-Projects/README.md

-     # 🎓 AI  Intern Portfolio
+     # 🎓 AI  Internship
-### 4-Week Intensive Program: Fundamentals of Mathematics and Programming for AI
+### AI Internship – Fundamentals of Mathematics & Programming for AI

 This repository contains my technical work, mathematical implementations, and data science projects completed during my internship.
 The program followed a rigorous path from the mathematical foundations of AI to the execution of a Machine Learning capstone project.